cupcake-recipes.com

 Step 2: Whisk the Dry Ingredients

-In a medium-sized mixing bowl, combine your low-sodium chicken gravy packets, dry whole milk powder, cornstarch, chicken bouillon, garlic powder, onion powder, black pepper, basil, and thyme.
-Give it a quick stir so all those wonderful spices are evenly distributed.
+In a medium-sized mixing bowl, combine all of your dry ingredients.
+Add the chicken gravy packets, dry whole milk powder, cornstarch, chicken bouillon granules, garlic powder, onion powder, black pepper, dried basil, and dried thyme.
+Give it a quick whisk so the spices are evenly distributed.

 Step 4: Pour and Cook

-Pour your smooth gravy mixture directly over the chicken in the slow cooker.
+Pour your smooth gravy mixture directly over the chicken in the crockpot.
 Place the lid securely on top.
-Cook on the low setting for 5 to 6 hours, or on the high setting for 3 to 4 hours.
-You’ll know it’s ready when the chicken is cooked through and easily falls apart.
+Cook on LOW for 5 to 6 hours, or on HIGH for 3 to 4 hours.
+You will know it is done when the chicken is cooked all the way through and falls apart easily when poked with a fork.

 What to Serve It With

-The beauty of this dish is that it pairs with almost anything that can soak up that incredible sauce.
-In our house, we usually serve it over a mountain of buttery mashed potatoes or a warm bed of fluffy white rice.
-Wide egg noodles are another fantastic option that the kids absolutely devour.
+The beauty of Crockpot Chicken and Gravy is that it pairs with almost anything that can soak up that incredible sauce.
+In our house, classic creamy mashed potatoes are usually the number one request.
+However, it is equally delicious ladled generously over a big bowl of buttered egg noodles or fluffy white rice.

 Top Tips for Perfecting Your Crockpot Chicken and Gravy